rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    ### Cycle of fixes

+   Resolve conflicts in the sample the usual way:

+0. In larger files in real life, you may need to use a diff utility to identify differences.

-0. Resolve the first conflict by editing somefile.md :
+0. As an example, to resolve conflicts by using a text editor on somefile.md :

    <pre>
 A1